Maine Green Independent Party: 2010, 2014 and 2018 gubernatorial elections

 Lynne Williams, a lawyer from Bar Harbor and former chair of the Party, announced that she intended to seek the Green Independent Party nomination for Governor of Maine in the June 2010 primary.
 Williams served on the planning board in Bar Harbor, Maine and was a 2004 candidate for the Maine House of Representatives.
 She dropped out of the race after failing to receive enough signatures to qualify for the Green Independent primary ballot for governor.
-Patrick Quinlan also filed the paperwork to run for the nomination but eventually withdrew.
+Patrick Quinlan also filed the paperwork to run for the nomination.

 In April 2014, former Maliseet tribal representative to the Maine House of Representatives and University of Maine graduate student David Slagger announced his intention to seek the Green nomination for Governor of Maine in 2014.
 Slagger addressed the 2013 Maine Green Independent Party Convention in Belfast on May 5.
-However, two months later, Slagger decided to withdraw from the race for governor.

 Two candidates filed to run for the Green nomination for Governor in 2018: Bangor attorney Jay Parker Dresser, the 2016 Green candidate for Maine's 2nd congressional district, and activist Betsy Marsano of Waldo.
-Both withdrew before the 2018 primary, leaving the Green Independents without a candidate for the third straight gubernatorial election.

 2020 elections

-Following Maine's enactment of Ranked Choice Voting for elections, the spoiler effect was eliminated as a barrier for third parties.

 In 2020, Green Senate nominee Lisa Savage received 4.95 percent of the vote, marking the best percentage for a third party in the state's history of electing Senate candidates (beginning in 1914).
 Unable to gather the requisite signatures to make the Green Independent primary ballot, Savage instead opted to run with the Independent ballot label.
 Her record-breaking vote share was credited partly to the state's ranked-choice voting system for statewide elections, first implemented in 2018.
 That year, K. Frederick Horch, the Green nominee for the Maine State House's 49th district, also came close to winning his race, receiving 48.06 percent of the vote against a Democratic opponent, with no Republican on the ballot.
 This marked the first time a Green candidate had come to winning a seat in a contested state legislature election since 2010, when a Green legislative nominee in Massachusetts received 45 percent of the vote.